 - 6pm UK (BST); 5pm UTC

-The event will last around 90 minutes including a qualifying session followed by a 39-lap race.
+The event will last around 90 minutes including 18 minutes of qualifying session followed by a half-length race (35 laps).

-The F2 Virtual Racing and F1 Esports Pro Exhibition races will be shown before the main event, in which pro esports racers will show how it's supposed to be done.
+The F2 Virtual Racing and F1 Esports Pro Exhibition races will be shown before the main event at 4pm and 5pm respectively, in which pro esports racers will show how it's supposed to be done.

 How do I watch the virtual F1 races online?